DevBySeb/AA-Mob-Test/README.md

 ### Pre-requisites

 1. Fork the repository.
-2. Create a feature branch named `feature/FRAMEWORK_FIRSTNAME-LASTNAME`, e.g. `feature/KOTLIN_SEBASTIAN-PERSSON`.
+2. Create an Android (Kotlin) or iOS (Swift) application in the forked repository.
-3. Create an Android (Kotlin) or iOS (Swift) application in the created repository.
+3. Name the branch `feature/FRAMEWORK_FIRSTNAME-LASTNAME`, e.g. `feature/KOTLIN_SEBASTIAN-PERSSON`.

 ### Task